acfang/eating-companion/README.md

     * User can message other users for a specific restaurant and time to meet
 * Profile Screen
     * User can set up a profile (photos, bio)
+    * User can see their posts
+    * User can edit their account information
 * Other User Profile Screen
     * User can see other profiles (photos, bio)
     * User can message this user
+    * User can see this user's posts
 * Camera Screen
-    * User can take pictures
+    * User can take pictures to post
-    * User can upload pictures
+    * User can upload pictures to post

 ### 3. Navigation